viasite/site-audit-seo/README.md

 ``` bash
 site-audit-seo -u https://example.com --lighthouse
 ```

+## Config file
+You can copy [.site-audit-seo.conf.js](.site-audit-seo.conf.js) to your home directory and tune options.

 ## Bugs
 1. Sometimes it writes identical pages to csv.
 This happens in 2 cases: